 Proper pool chemical levels are vital.
-Without automation, it’s easy to add too much of one chemical and throw off your pool’s pH.
+Without automation, adding too much of one chemical and throwing off your pool’s pH is easy.
 Luckily, pool chemical automation systems are simple to find and install DIY.
 These systems aren’t too expensive and will save you lots of time and money in the long run.

 If you’re going to automate any piece of your pool, I vote for your pool chemicals.
 It lightens your workload, ensures no mixups with the chemical levels, and it’s easy to do!
 All you need to do is research your preferred chemical automation product.
 You can also add remote monitors and controls.